WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-However, that's wrong.
-With `@COW` macro, the code would be expanded into:
+However, that's oversimplified what happened.
+The real expansion result
+with `@COW` macro is:

 ```swift
 @COW